qwiebe/Gappy-StockBot/README.md

 ## Disclaimers

 ### 1.
 This code is currently incomplete and does not function as it should.
 I've take a bit of a hiatus from this project for the time-being.
-I'd say it's about 97.3% complete in regards to infrastructure, but the core trading-logic is at about 67.2%.
+I'd say it's about 97.3% complete in regards to infrastructure, but the core trading-logic is at about 67.2% (buying procedure is pretty much done, but selling needs to be handled).

 ### 2.
 The results of this program are not indicative of any financial prowess and should not be used as professional advice